avalanche-strategy/D2D/README.md

 **Note:**

+- LLM responses can vary, so it’s normal for some tests to occasionally fail—if you see a failed test, simply try running it again.
+- Running all tests may take some time, especially those involving LLM calls.
 - Make sure you are in the project’s root directory and your virtual environment is activated (if you’re using one).
 - You can modify the unit tests to include additional scenarios by adding new test functions in the existing `*.py` files or adding new tests under the folder [tests](tests).